ibre5041/ansible_oracle_modules/README.md

         type: git
         version: main

-And then execute: `ansible-galaxy collection install -r requirements.yml`
+And then execute: `ansible-galaxy collection install -r collections/requirements.yml`

-Most (if not all) requires `cx_Oracle` either on your on the managed node "control machine".
+Most (if not all) modules require `cx_Oracle` either on your  managed node or on "control machine".
 To install `cx_Oracle` you can use: `pip3 install --user cx_Oracle` (`/usr/libexec/platform-python -m pip install --user cx_Oracle` on RHEL8)

 The default behaviour for the modules using `cx_Oracle` is this:

 - If mode=='sysdba' connect internal `/ as sysdba` is used
-- If neither username or password is passed as input to the module(s), the use of an Oracle wallet is assumed.
+- If neither username and password is passed as input to the module(s), the use of an Oracle wallet is assumed.
 - In that case, the `cx_Oracle.makedsn` step is skipped, and the connection will use the `'/@<service_name>'` format instead.
 - You then need to make sure that you're using the correct tns-entry (service_name) to match the credential stored in the wallet.